recursion/calculator/README.md

 ## Calculator
 A simple calculator written in vanilla ES6 javascript.

-This project was originally thrown together on codepen, but in an effort to improve it, I pulled the code into a local npm package and completely re-wrote the javascript using real deal, test first, TDD with jest as my test library.
+This project was originally thrown together on codepen, but in an effort to improve it, I pulled the code into a local npm package and completely re-wrote the javascript using real deal, test first, TDD with jest.
 It was awesome.
 Then I added babel and webpack in order to bundle it up and show it off.
+Still needs some work, but basic functionality is there.

 ## TODO:

-Could attempt to make it mobile first and responsive.
+[x] Mobile friendly
+[ ] Floating point support.
-It probably needs some more tests?
+[ ] It probably needs some more tests?
 For edge cases and the like.
-So far though, no code (other than the little bit of display code in index.js) was written without first having a failing test written.

 ## Usage.